tulios/mappersmith/README.md

 The `request` method receives an instance of [Request](https://github.com/tulios/mappersmith/blob/master/src/request.js) object and it must return a Request.
 The method `enhance` can be used to generate a new request based on the previous one.

 The `response` method receives a function which returns a `Promise` resolving the [Response](https://github.com/tulios/mappersmith/blob/master/src/response.js).
 This function must return a `Promise` resolving the Response.
-The method `enhance` can be used to genenrate a new response based on the previous one.
+The method `enhance` can be used to generate a new response based on the previous one.

 You don't need to implement both methods, you can define only the phase you need.